We're responsible for allocating house numbers and street names to both new developments and to the conversion of

-- Two copies of a site layout plan (1/500 scale).
+- Site layout plan (1/500 scale).
 This plan should clearly indicate the plot numbers of each separate dwelling or unit and show the main point for deliveries.
+Please advise house types.

-- Two copies of a site location plan.
+- Site location plan.
 This plan should, where possible, show the location of the development site in relation to at least two other named streets and show vehicular access from the exisiting roads.

 Step 3: Waverley allocates an address